Mounting a samba share

-For the older Red Hat distributions, the reader is prompted to refer to the previous method for mapping drives from Red Hat Linux, under Mapping a Network Share (RH7)
+For the older Red Hat distributions, the reader is prompted to refer to the previous method for mounting drives from Red Hat Linux, under mounting a Network Share (RH7)

-Since the paradigm shift to Fedora Core, Red Hat has changed the method for mapping drives and now embraces the newer Common Internet File System (CIFS).
+Since the paradigm shift to Fedora, Red Hat has changed the method for mounting drives and now embraces the newer Common Internet File System (CIFS).
 Hence the erstwhile and trusty smbmount command has fallen from favour.

 To map a network share is to create a shortcut link on the local machine (actually, a directory) which represents a shared directory on another machine.

 Under Linux, drives (directories) are sometimes kept in the /mnt directory, such as /mnt/cdrom and /mnt/floppy

 These are known as mount points.
 MS-DOS and Windows use a local drive letter to represent a network share, but Linux uses an subdirectory in the /mnt directory.